 Notification of cancellation will be done as early as possible.
 You will be notified via the email address you used when registering for this event.
 We will also post updates on our Facebook page regularly: https://www.facebook.com/pacificcoasttrailruns/

 - Earn $10 in PCTR Race Credits for every hour worked.
 (For example: 4 hrs = $40; 3.5 hrs = $35, etc.)

 - Volunteer 8+ hour shift and earn $40 bonus credits for event.

-If you are unable to participate in the event you paid for and miss the 45 or 14 day window because you are unable to run due to injury or under training, and volunteer at the intended event or another event within 30 days of your event, then we will apply 100% race credit for a future PCTR event.
-You will also receive additional race credits for the hours you volunteered.
+If you are unable to participate in the event you paid for and miss the 45-day or 15-day withdraw notification window because you are unable to run due to whatever reason, then consider volunteering to earn race credits.
+By volunteering at the intended event or another event within 30 days before your event, you can earn up to 100% of your entry and more depending on how many hours you volunteer.
+Email PCTR at RunPCTR@gmail.com.